Clonephaze/nfc-keychain-generator-blender-addon/README.md

-# NFC Card & Keychain Generator (Blender Add-on)

-## Project Overview

-This Blender add-on makes it easy to design fully customizable, 3D-printable NFC cards and keychains.
-Combine practical features like NFC cavities, magnet slots, and QR codes with your own graphics or logos.
-Ideal for influencers sharing their socials, Wi-Fi share cards, branded giveaways, or just a conversation piece for your fridge.
+# 3D-Printable & Customizable Tags, Cards, & Keychains

+NFC chips and QR codes are powerful tools – they can share your socials or contact card, let guests tap to join your Wi-Fi, or even trigger automations with a single scan.
+However on their own, NFC chips don’t look great, and a paper QR code isn’t much better.

+This add-on lets you design 3D-printable housings for NFC chips.
+You can add your own logos or icons (Wi-Fi symbol, social media logo, etc.), or use the built-in QR generator to put a backup code directly on the surface of the print.

 ---

-## Features
+## Main Features

-- **Shape Presets**: Rectangle or circle, with optional keychain loop
-- **Flexible Dimensions**: Control size, thickness, corner rounding, and bevel style
-- **Smart Cutouts**: Add an NFC slot (card or round tag) and magnet holes (circle or hex, with taper options)
-- **Graphics Integration**: Import custom SVG designs or generate QR codes on the fly (Wi-Fi, vCards, URLs, text)
-- **Multi-material Ready**: Inset designs for engraving or multi-color printing
-- **Live Updates**: All parameters update instantly using Geometry Nodes
-- **Export**: One-click STL export for printing
+* **Versatile shapes** – Cards, dots, or keychains with adjustable height, bevels, rounded corners, and optional magnet slots.
+* **SVG support** – Import any SVG logo and turn it into an object on your housing, with the option to inset designs for flush multi-color prints.
+* **QR fallback** – Generate QR codes for links, vCards, Wi-Fi details, or plain text and place them like any other logo.
+* **Magnet slots** – Choose between hexagonal or circular cutouts, set width/height, and let the tool auto-adjust the housing height.
+* **NFC optional** – Disable the NFC cutout to create solid cards or keychains without cavities.

 ---

 ## Quickstart

-1. Open Blender and enable the add-on
+1. Install and enable the add-on.
-2. In the 3D Viewport sidebar, open the "NFC Cards" tab
+2. Open the **NFC Cards** tab in the N-panel (press `N` in the 3D Viewport).
-3. Click **Prep Scene** to initialize the geometry setup
+3. Click **Prep Scene** to generate the base card and clear any interfering objects.
-4. Choose a shape preset, adjust dimensions, and add optional NFC or magnet cutouts
+4. Choose shape, dimensions, and optional NFC or magnet cutouts.
-5. Import an SVG logo or generate a QR code in the Design panel
+5. Import an SVG logo or generate a QR code, adjusting scale and offsets as needed.
-6. Adjust placement, scale, and style of your design
-7. Export as STL for 3D printing
+6. Export your customized housing as an STL ready for printing.

 ---

-## Example Uses

-- A tap-to-join Wi-Fi card with QR backup for iPhone users
-- Custom keychains with your logo, handle, or contact details
-- NFC-enabled business cards linking to a portfolio or vCard
-- Branded or decorative fridge magnets
+## Multi-Color Printing & NFC Slot Setup in Orca Slicer

+1. Import the STL into Orca.
+2. Right click the object > Split > to Parts (*not* to Objects).
+3. In the left panel, open the **Objects** tab (next to **Process**).
+You’ll see a list of numbered objects.
+4. Right click object 2 > Change Type > set to Negative Object.
+5. For objects 3 and up, right click > Change Filament Type > assign your second color.
+   - Optional: If the design is inset, flip the STL 180° for a cleaner top surface.
+6. Slice and scrub the slider to the layer just before the NFC cavity gets covered.
+Right click > Add Pause.
+7. Re-slice and save/send g-code to your printer.

 ---

-## Installation

-After downloading `nfcCardGen.zip` drap the zip onto blenders window and confirm the addon installation.
-You can find the addon in the layout tab in the n-panel tab called "NFC Cards"

-## Requirements
+## Requirements & Manual Installation

+You need:
-- Blender 4.2.0 or later
+* Blender 4.2.0 or later
-- This addon zip

----

-## Advanced: Multi-Color Printing with Orca Slicer

-After exporting your STL, you can use [Orca Slicer](https://orcaslicer.com/) to split the model for color assignment:

-1. Import the STL into Orca
-2. Use "Split to Parts" (NOT "Split to Objects") to separate body and designs, OR you can choose to manually paint the parts yourself and skip to step 5.
-3. In the objects menu choose part 2, right click and change type, choose negative part
-4. Set object 1 to one color, set objects 3+ to your second color
-5. Adjust print settings for filament swaps or multi-material printing, the tool produces default measurements suited for .2 mm increments
-6. Slice and preview

-Tips:
-- Use the "Inset Designs" option in the add-on for clean multi-color regions, flip the card in your slicer for an even cleaner top surface!
+Manual install:
+* Download `nfcCardGen.zip`.
+* Drag and drop it into Blender, then enable the extension.
+* Or go to **Edit > Preferences > Add-ons > Install from Disk**, select the zip, and enable it.

 ---